khval/libcopper.library/README.md

 and because operates its on a bit per bit bases, it’s not wherry GPU/shader friendly, but if some knows how to convert it into shader it can have huge impact on Amiga Emulation.

+Compiling this project.
+---

+Compiling this project.
+You need dependencies in depencies.txt file, read and follow the instruction in this file first.

+Next you should do
+make clean
+and
+make all.

+If like you can modify makefiles, and add your own projects to it, that might easiest way to get started with it.